not-registered Login to view full entry:

 • Abstract

-PAD tested whether the gender of the narrator for agronomy messages would affect farmer engagement.
-In one group the narrator's gender was switched to match that of the farmer’s, while in the other group the narrator's gender switched to not match that of farmer’s.
-These messages were sent to both UCAT standalone and reinforcement farmers who had already been receiving coffee agronomy messages.
-Overall, we find that both male and female farmers increased engagement when switching from a male to female narrator, but not when switching from a female to male narrator.
-Our analysis also suggests - although only tentative - that women presented a stronger response than men.
+We tested whether the gender of the narrator for Interactive Voice Response (IVR) agronomy messages affected farmer engagement.
+In one group the narrator's gender was switched to match that of the farmer’s, while in a second group the narrator's gender was switched to the opposite of the farmer’s.
+Overall, both male and female farmers increased engagement when switching from a male to female narrator, but not when switching from a female to male narrator.
+Our analysis also suggests—although only tentatively—that women presented a stronger response than men.

 • Status